Divorce and Remarriage

 Even if you were a faithful partner, you may feel a terrible sense of failure and guilt if your marriage has been destroyed.
 You can’t help wondering if the relationship could have been saved if only you had done something different.
 It’s common to feel this way, and it’s right for you to grieve over the shattering of the union you treasured, but you should not carry a burden of guilt if it was your spouse who destroyed the marriage.
 This is especially true if your spouse got involved with someone else and committed adultery.
 You are the person who was wronged.
 Don’t beat yourself up.
 Don’t take the blame for your spouse’s wicked choice to disobey God and to betray you.
 Going through divorce is painful enough without taking the blame for things that aren’t your fault.

 It’s not sinful to divorce someone who has been sexually unfaithful.
-But does not mean you must divorce a spouse who has sinned in that way?
+But does this mean you must divorce a spouse who has sinned in that way?
 No, if your spouse repents of the adultery and wants to continue the marriage, then aim for forgiveness and reconciliation.
 The marriage has been violated, but if your unfaithful spouse and you can agree to work toward restoring trust and renewing the marriage, then do so.

 Even if your spouse hasn’t repented of adultery but remains in an affair, you might still choose not to get a divorce right away.
 You would not sin by seeking a divorce, but you might still choose to seek repentance and reconciliation for awhile.
 Be realistic—your marriage has been shattered.
 It may be unlikely that your spouse will have a change of heart and want to put things back together again.
 But unlikely doesn’t mean impossible.
 If your spouse hasn’t sought divorce or made a final break, you might choose to wait and to leave the door open for reconciliation.
 In the Bible, the prophet Hosea had a wife who was very unfaithful and immoral, and Hosea kept loving her anyway and kept calling her back.
 His mercy and love was a display of God’s mercy and love.